 Exercises: All exercises are based on Windows Server 2016 and 2019, Windows 10 and Kali Linux.
 This course is based on practical knowledge from tons of successful projects, many years of real-world experience and no mercy for misconfigurations or insecure solutions!

-Course delivery: Course is delivered to You by CQURE and Paula Januszkiewicz in online format.
-You will receive all the course material directly from CQURE after registration.
+Course delivery: You will receive all the course material directly from CQURE on the first day of training.

 Module 1: Hacking Windows Platform